qasimwarraich/VAMR_Summary/VAMR.md

         - We compute for example the Epipolar line distance for all the other points and discard all the points that are below a certain threshold.
         - We reiterate all of the above for k times.
-After k times we select the set with the largest number of inliners.
+After k times we select the set with the largest number of inliers.
             - If we assume 50% outliers and 99% success probability it requires 1177 iterations.
             - 5-point RANSAC would gave 145 iterations